baggiponte/blogdown-escooters-louisville-r/README.md

 1. **Exploratory Data Analysis**.
 2. **Some Advanced Visualisations** using `{circlize}` and `{ggalluvial}`.
+3. **Final Feature Engineering**: creating the final dataset that will be used.
 3. **Multinomial Logistic Regression**.
 4. **Decision Tree**.
 5. **K-means and Hierarchical Clustering**.
+6. **Final Considerations** on what is missing and how I felt using Tidymodels.

 ## Credits